liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

 Docker Hub's Tags section (e.g.,
 [Liferay Portal Docker Tags](https://hub.docker.com/r/liferay/portal/tags).

+The container will be given the name `$projectName-liferayapp`.

 Lastly, a new `build/docker` folder is generated in your workspace.
-This folder bridges your local file system to the container's file system.
+This folder will be mounted from your local file system to the container's file system.
 This means files in workspace's `build/docker` folder are also available in the container's `/etc/liferay` folder.

 Any projects residing in your workspace are automatically compiled and copied to